 ASTM D 4169 Performance Testing of Shipping Containers and Systems

 The scope of ASTM D4169 package testing is to provide the ability to evaluate shipping units to withstand the distribution environment.
-To accomplish this, the standard outlines a test plan of anticipated transportation hazards.
+To accomplish this, the ASTM standard package test outlines a test plan of anticipated transportation hazards.
 These hazards replicate the shipping container stress as a form of packaging performance testing.

 It is very important that the test specimens not incur degradation on their way to the lab.
 This includes both the product and the package.
 If there is any doubt, the product should be repackaged in a new package.

-The number of test cycles will depend on the objectives of the testing and the availability of duplicate products and shipping containers.
-ASTM D-4169 testing recommends replicating testing to improve the reliability of the test results.
+The number of test cycles will depend on the objectives of the testing along with the availability of duplicate products and shipping containers.
+ASTM D 4169 testing recommends replicating testing to improve the reliability of the test results.